Skip to main content

 Our Services

-Staffed by nurse practitioners and a part-time doctor, health services is your on-campus doctor’s office.
-We offer medical care, consultation on health-related issues, health promotion programs, and referrals and collaborations with area providers and primary care physicians.
+Staffed by nurse practitioners, health services is your on-campus medical office.
+We offer medical care, consultation on health-related issues and referrals and collaborations with area providers and primary care physicians as needed.

 Common Colds: Students with sore throat, runny nose, cough, or other common cold symptoms should be evaluated to rule out COVID-19.
 Most people with a common cold will recover in about 7-10 days.